 - Having past treatment with radiation can increase the risk of osteosarcoma.

-- Possible signs of osteosarcoma and MFH include pain and swelling over a bone or a bony part of the body.
+- Signs and symptoms of osteosarcoma and MFH include swelling over a bone or a bony part of the body and joint pain.

 - Imaging tests are used to detect (find) osteosarcoma and MFH.